VladRoz95/layout_MYBYKE-store/README.md

 # 🚲 MYBIKE — Electric Bike Landing Page
 A modern, responsive landing page for the MYBIKE electric bicycle brand.
-Built based on the Figma design using HTML, SCSS, and JavaScript.
+Built based on the Figma design using HTML, SCSS.

 # 📸 Preview